TRIBAL AND FOLK DANCES OF INDIA

 Though there are no tribal & folk dance instructions and they need no professional training, they have their own certain characteristics that distinguish them from others.
 If you hit the floor with some of your buddies and start jumping randomly, it doesn’t mean you’re doing a folk or a tribal dance.
 Tribal and folk dances of India have their own set of attributes.
 Here, have a look at the tribal and folk dance facts:

-- ● A folk dance performance is often accompanied by vigorous music and certain musical instruments that can evoke the buoyancy in you.
+● A folk dance performance is often accompanied by vigorous music and certain musical instruments that can evoke buoyancy in you.
 However, music and rhythms are mostly in the local language.

-- ● Above all, tribal and folk dances of India illustrate the aesthetic values, artistic heritage, and cultural legacy of the country.
+● Above all, the tribal and folk dances of India illustrate the aesthetic values, artistic heritage, and cultural legacy of the country.

-- ● People conduct folk dances usually in harvest seasons, historical events, family functions, social get-together, religious gatherings, or any other special occasion.
+● People conduct folk dances usually during harvest seasons, historical events, family functions, social get-togethers, religious gatherings, or any other special occasion.

-- ● People conduct folk dances usually in harvest seasons, historical events, family functions, social get-together, religious gatherings, or any other special occasion.
+● People conduct folk dances usually during harvest seasons, historical events, family functions, social get-togethers, religious gatherings, or any other special occasion.

 WHAT IS TRADITIONAL FOLK AND ETHNIC DANCE?